 A short and to the point post for you today.

 There’s an event happening in Hull that I am delighted to be a part of.
 I have known Stella Eden virtually for quite some time via Twitter, not only am I looking forward to the event but also meeting her in person.
-Those that are in and around Hull should be thrilled that Stella is holding an event like this as she travels up from Kent especially.

 Stella is also a fellow author, find out my thoughts on her book – The right to be me– A harrowing tale of a woman’s struggle to free herself from the clutches of an abusive marriage.